pingcap/blog/porting-tidb-to-arm64-for-greater-flexibility.md

 sudo sh -c 'echo fe00 > /sys/class/net/eth0/queues/rx-1/rps_cpus'
 ```

 The result was better on ARM64, but CPU 0 and 8 were still the bottleneck.
 Specifically, the bottleneck was caused by the network interrupt handling.
-We’ll try to optimize it later.
+We'll try to optimize it later.

 You can see that CPUs run more evenly on x86-64 than on ARM64.